How To Grease Ball Joints

 Quick word about failed ball joints

 This method will buy a noisy ball joint some time, but if you notice excessive vibration, a “clunking” sound, or you drift to one side while driving then you probably have a failed ball joint.
-Moog offers excellent replacement ball joints for many vehicles, and they usually come with a grease zerk fitting among other advantages over OEM replacements.
+Moog offers premium upper and lower ball joints for many vehicles, and they usually come with a grease zerk fitting among other advantages over OEM replacements.